This post has been revised and updated fromJune 3, 2015.

 - LinkedIn: I use the free version of LinkedIn (although I still haven’t figured out why), and I currently have 1530 contacts and receive offers for work on a regular basis.
 The two advantages to paying for the premium service would be to see who has viewed my profile without them knowing I’ve viewed their profile (creepy, much?), and the ability to to mass searches for new contacts by company name instead of individual name.
 I’m not a recruiter, so I don’t really need to do that.
 The free version is fine.

-- Fine Art America/Pixels.com: I am currently using the free version Fine Art America (aka Pixels.com) to offer prints of my digital artwork with server space allotted at that level for now.
-The main advantage to an upgrade would be the ability to post more photos, but I’m finding that limiting my current offering to 25 or less helps me stay more selective and disciplined about what I choose to post.
-(Update 4/21/18: I’m now experimenting with Redbubble, which is free, and may be my new shop.)
+- Fine Art America/Pixels.com: Update as of 1/1/19: I’ve given up on hosting my artwork on other sites for now.
+However, when I did, I found that the free version Fine Art America (aka Pixels.com) was fine.
+The main advantage to an upgrade would have been the ability to post more photos, but limiting my current offering to 25 or less helped me stay more selective and disciplined about what I chose to post.

-- Amazon: I tried Amazon Prime, and found that I just don’t order enough stuff to make it worth the annual fee.
+- Amazon: I tried Amazon Prime, a couple of times, and found that I just don’t order enough stuff to make it worth the annual fee.
 If I did more shopping on Amazon, I would probably pay for the Prime membership.

 My point is – try the free version first, and see how that works before upgrading.
 There is a tendency when a project is new to become overzealous in buying every “extra” that is offered before really understanding what is needed.
 After all, spending money is easier than making money….no?
 Don’t fall into that trap.